Caring for oil-finished furniture

 - Wipe the whole thing dry and you're done.

-The overall color will be darker and the texture will be moist.
-Beeswax wax should be maintained once every six months.
-If the furniture is placed near an air conditioner, we recommend maintenance every 3 to 4 months.
+The overall color is deep and the texture is moist.
+As for beeswax wax, it is ideal to perform maintenance once every six months.
+Depending on the environment, such as if the furniture is placed near an air conditioner, we recommend cleaning it every 3 to 4 months.

 Finished product Before/After

-There is almost no difference between the beeswax wax and lemon oil.
-Both have a darker overall color, clearer wood grain, and a moist, beautiful finish.
-Compared to the uncoated area, you can see how dry and whitish the uncoated area is.
+You can barely feel the difference between beeswax wax and lemon oil.
+Both have a dark overall color, clear wood grain, and a beautiful, moist finish.
+You can also see how dry and whitish the area is when compared to the unapplied area.

-In terms of skin care, lemon oil is a skin lotion and beeswax is a milky lotion.
-It's reassuring to have both, but as you can see in the photo, you can feel the difference just by using one of them.
+If you compare it to skin care, lemon oil is a lotion, and beeswax is a milky lotion.
+It's safe to have both, but you can feel the difference even if you clean just one of them, as shown in the photo.

 If you look at it from a different angle, you can see that it has a natural shine.

-As you can see, maintenance is important not only to protect the surface, but also to revive the charm of the material.
-If you maintain it yourself, you will feel a deeper attachment to it and be able to enjoy the beautiful aging of the wood and the charm of oil-finished furniture.
+In this way, care is important not only to protect the surface, but also to revive the charm of the material.
+If you maintain it yourself, your love for it will deepen, and you will enjoy the beautiful aging of the wood and the charm of oil-finished furniture.
 Please give it a try.

-*If you are using it for the first time, try applying it on an inconspicuous area such as the underside of a tabletop.
+*If this is your first time, try applying it on an inconspicuous area such as the back of the top plate.

-At ANTRY, we carry Lanapar Leather Treatment , an organic care product made from natural ingredients that has the effects of both oil and wax.
+At ANTRY, we offer an organic care product made with natural ingredients that has the effects of both oil and wax: "Lanapare Leather Treatment".